AlexLupo5/CSC212-Term-Project/README.md

 **WITH SFML:**

-In CLion, create a project using C++ 11, titled `convexHull` with SFML:
+In CLion, create a project using C++ 11, titled `INSERT PROJECT TITLE` with SFML:

-  Ex:  /Users/"Computer Name"/CLionProjects/SFML/convexHull
+  Ex:  /Users/"Computer Name"/CLionProjects/SFML/INSERT PROJECT TITLE

-1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h`.
+1. Inside the `INSERT PROJECT TITLE` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h`.
 2. Remove any content inside the files if there is any
-3. Navigate to the GitHub repo `Convex Hull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
+3. Navigate to the GitHub repo `convexHull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
 For example, main.cpp -> main.cpp.
 4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `convexHull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+5. Also in the `CMakeLists.txt` in the project insert your project title where it is specified
-5. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
+6. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
-6. Before running the code, you may create txt files using the command `touch (name of file).txt ` in the terminal.
+7. Before running the code, you may create up to three txt files using the command `touch (name of file).txt ` in the terminal.
-7. After creating your text files, you may input your data in the text file with the format:
+8. After creating your text files, you may input your data in the text file with the format:

     ```
    (x1,y1)